BigRedBrent/CloudCoinManagerPortable/README.md

 This script only works with the windows version of CloudCoin Manager.

-Download the latest version of the CloudCoin Manager from here:
+Download and install the latest version of the CloudCoin Manager from here:
 https://cloudcoin.global/wallet

 This script will attempt to find existing CloudCoin Manager files, and copy them into this portable folder.